-LOUANNE F. KING, of Madrid, NY, was elected director in 2017, with her current term expiring in 2021.
-She serves on the Board's Governance Committee.
-LouAnne is an owner of Mapleview Dairy LLC, along with her brother, David Fisher, John Kingston, and her two nephews, Jordan and Jacob Fisher.
-The family-owned 3,300 cow dairy has 2,800 replacement heifers and approximately 4,800 cropped acres.
-LouAnne serves as office manager and CFO, while providing human resource functions, management support and mentoring the next generation of managers.
-LouAnne is a member of the NYS Dairy Promotion Advisory Board, the Northeast Agricultural Foundation Board, the St. Lawrence County Cornell Cooperative Extension Farm Profit Team and is a member of the St. Lawrence Country Dairy Princess Committee.
+LOUANNE F. KING, Madrid, NY, was elected director in 2017, with her current term expiring in 2021.
+She serves as Chair of the Board's Business Risk Committee.
+LouAnne is an owner of Mapleview Dairy LLC with her brother, David Fisher and extended family.
+The family operates multiple businesses which encompass a 3,400-cow dairy, a 3,400 head replacement heifer facility, and approximately 5,000 acres for forage and grain.
+LouAnne serves as office and financial manager, while providing human resource functions, management support and mentoring the next generation of managers.
+LouAnne is a past member of the NEDPA board; the NYS Dairy Promotion Advisory Board; Pro-Dairy Advisory Board; the St. Lawrence County Cornell Cooperative Extension Farm Profit Team; and the St. Lawrence County Dairy Princess Committee, and currently serves on the Northeast Agricultural Education Foundation Board.